 The one thing that is done well on the mobile application is that it is easy to use.
 It is a great thing, especially for beginner investors.

 However, the mobile application is not great.
-The views are not very well optimized, and it could show much more information.
+The views are not very well optimized and could show much more information.
 Some features are also a bit difficult to find out.
-For instance, to get the total results, you have to touch the daily results.
-It took me more several months to find out, by mistake.
+For instance, you must touch the daily results to get the total results.
+It took me several months to find out (by mistake!).

-I also feel like it is not well thought together.
-Like some of the views do not match other views.
-Keep in mind that I dislike mobile application to start.
+I also feel like it is not well thought out together.
+Some of the views do not match other views.
+Keep in mind that I dislike mobile applications in general.
 So I may be biased.
 But this mobile application could profit from some extra work.

-And the last thing I do not like about the mobile application is the fact that a five digits password can unlock it.
+And the last thing I do not like about the mobile application is that a five-digit password can unlock it.
 For me, this is not enough!
-You should be able to use a full password for this.
+You should need a full password for this.

 We can recap the main advantages of DEGIRO.

-The first obvious advantage is the very low fees.
-DEGIRO is the cheapest European broker.
+The first obvious advantage is the low fees.
+DEGIRO is one of the cheapest European brokers.
 It is an important fact.
-And this is on what they are building their entire business.
+And this is what they are building for their entire business.
 You can save a lot of money by trading with them.

-And the fact that you can trade one ETF for free every month is also a great thing in favor of DEGIRO.
+And the fact that you can trade one ETF cheaper every month is also a great thing in favor of DEGIRO.
 If you take this into account when you build your portfolio, you can significantly reduce your overall fees.

-A great thing with DEGIRO is that it is straightforward to use.
-I never had any issue trading on either the web application or the mobile application.
-It is important if you are starting investing.
-You do not want a significant barrier to invest.
+A great thing about DEGIRO is that it is straightforward to use.
+I never had any issue trading on the web or mobile applications.
+It is essential if you are starting to invest.
+You do not want a significant barrier to invest in.

-For me, another good advantage is that they offer both a mobile and a web interface.
+Another good advantage is that they offer mobile and web interfaces.
 Nowadays, some brokers only offer one of these.
 I much prefer trading on my computer than on my phone.
 But it is great to be able to access my stocks from my phone as well.